mrdavemorgan/lepgallery/readme.txt

 * The top level directory can optionally be used for a larger, marquee picture displayed.
 If chosen, load one picture file to the top level directory.
 This can be enabled/disabled using the UnGallery administration page.
 * To mark a gallery hidden, enter a name for hidden galleries on the UnGallery administration page.
 Any directories you create named "hidden", will not be visible via normal gallery browsing.
 A direct link may be sent to provide access to hidden galleries.
 * You can include UnGallery images in other areas of your WordPress site or other sites by embedding the URL from UnGallery into the external site.
-* WordPress running on a Windows server is not supported at this time.

 == License ==